-This e-signature provides users with complete mobility, allowing people to sign from any internet-connected device, including mobile phones, laptops and tablets.
-It sets businesses free from the need to locally install signing devices.
-Instead, is a cloud-hosted signing service that provides a high trust, eIDAS compliant e-signature solution. eIDAS recognises Remote Signing and supports its use for the creation of Remote Qualified Signatures.
+Remote signing sets businesses free from the need to locally install signing devices.
+Instead, is a cloud-hosted signing service that provides a high-trust, eIDAS-compliant electronic signature solution. eIDAS recognises Remote Signing and supports its use for the creation of Remote Qualified Signatures.

-This short video explains a remote signing workflow.
+View this short video explaining a remote signing workflow.

 What is the Cloud Signature Consortium?